EliaTarasoff/EliaTarasoff.github.io/_posts/2025-09-19-poem-about-horrific-nightmares.md

 Dog shit and urine on the floor.
 Time to clean up.
 Time to train.
 Time to reboot your own fucking brain.
 ```

+Thanks for reading! :)